 I experiences hormonal imbalance myself

 Begin 2016 I suddenly stopped menstruating for six months.
 After waiting for it to come back I decided to get it checked out with the doctor.
 He diagnosed me with PCOS (short for polycystic ovary syndrome).
 For me it meant that my ovaries contained follicles that surround the eggs.
 As a result, the ovaries failed to function regularly.
 When I got this news I was shocked.
 I was planning for children in the future and with having PCOS this might be more difficult.
 I went on hormone medication to help my body to get back in balance.
-This meant mood swings, acne and emotional ups- and downs.
+This caused mood swings, acne and emotional ups- and downs.
 A year of medication and more balanced nutrition and exercise got me my period back.
 Now I am committed to spread information about women’s fitness and how we should treat it differently.

 Balance is key,